tubban1/eduNest/doc/AI_KNOWLEDGE.md

   "external_links": [
     "https://unpkg.com/vue@3/dist/vue.global.prod.js",
     "https://cdnjs.cloudflare.com/ajax/libs/tone/14.8.49/Tone.min.js" *if used*
-  ],
+    "Any additional library links you actually used from the allowed list" ],
   "tags": [
     "3–7 high-quality tags that reflect subject, domain, format, or interaction style" ],
   "content_type": "vue",
-  "language": "BCP 47 code"
-}

-5. Language
-If no explicit language is provided, you must automatically infer the correct output language by analyzing the input "{{knowledge_point}}".
-Ensure that all output text—including the title, description, UI strings, and comments—is written in the same language that best matches the "{{knowledge_point}}".
-Do not default to any single language (e.g., Chinese or English).
-Use your best judgment to match the language of the "{{knowledge_point}}".
-The final JSON must also include the "language" field in BCP 47 format (e.g., zh-CN, en-US, de-CH) based on your inferred language.
+  "language_code": "MUST match the language_code input parameter exactly as per Constraint 4" }

 6. Only return the final JSON.
-Do not include explanations, instructions, or additional output beyond the required format.`;
+Do not include explanations, instructions, or additional output beyond the required format.